Sbagni/Python-API/README.md

 ## WeatherPy

-In this example, we created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+In this project, we created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, we utilized a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 The objective was to build a series of scatter plots to showcase the following relationships: